frankshearar/Home/Centrally-managing-NuGet-package-versions.md

 The experience is unchanged.
 The 'Version' value of the PackageReference element at the project level will be updated/added/removed.

-### What is currently not supported in Central Package Managed Version
+### What is currently not supported in Central Package Version Management

 #### Project types not supported